Thursday, November 21, 2024

 T-ONO: When you started, were there any particular inspirations for your art style?

 Ryusuke: The most recent influence that helped me draw this style was the comic, Clamp.
-I have an older sister that usually buys shoujo manga, which had a manga from Clamp.
+I have an older sister who usually buys shoujo manga, which had a manga from Clamp.
 I read the manga and got inspired by the drawing style.
 An inspiration that I got from American comics was Mike Mignola.
 Other inspirations I got from American cartoons include Sponge Bob Square Pants, Powerpuff Girls, and Foster's Home.
 I got a lot of influence from these.

-When Japanese mangaka writes cute girls, they'll have nice, cute lines, but in American comics they'll have distinctive silhouettes or shapes to show their personalities or abilities.
+When Japanese mangaka writes cute girls, they'll have nice, cute lines, but in American comics, they'll have distinctive silhouettes or shapes to show their personalities or abilities.
 I would show my individuality in my pictures and distinguish from other writers by including these lines and silhouettes to show their personalities.

-There's a comic writer who wrote Scott Pilgrim, he actually grew up reading Japanese comic and had that kind of drawing style, which I'm influenced by.
+There's a comic writer who wrote Scott Pilgrim, he actually grew up reading Japanese comics and had that kind of drawing style, which I'm influenced by.
 I hope someone could be influenced in Japan or other countries through my pictures and try to give someone some inspiration that they can adapt into their drawings.

 T-ONO: Looking at some of your artwork, I've noticed that there are little diamond shaped highlights on the hair.
 Are there other distinct styles in your art?
 Do you plan to change your art style in the next few years?